Title: Red, White and Royal Blue

-This book begins in an alternate version of our reality – one where the successor to President Obama is female.
-Her 2020 re-election is approaching, and the novel centres on the feud between her son, Alex, and the Prince of England, Henry.
+This book begins in an alternate version contemporary American, where the successor to President Obama is female.
+Her 2020 re-election is approaching and the novel centres on the feud between her son, Alex, and the Prince of England, Henry.
 After an incident threatens diplomatic relations, they are forced to feign friendship.
-They transition from can’t-bear-to-be-in-the-same-room-as-you to can’t-bear-to-be-apart-from-you and their hate-to-love romance is amazing.
+Alex and Henry soon transition from can’t-bear-to-be-in-the-same-room-as-you to can’t-bear-to-be-apart-from-you and their hate-to-love romance is amazing.

 Alex and Henry are there for each other when no one else is and each understands the difficult position of being the children of public figures.
 They’re both going through a lot of personal difficulties but together they face the challenges that come their way and — yes, it’s cheesy — prove that love conquers all.

 I loved Henry and Alex, as well as practically every other character, and I would love an exact retelling but from Henry’s perspective.
 They are both wonderfully complex and intricate characters and I love how their reluctance to like each other gradually turns into a friendship and blossoms into a romance.
 I really loved the mixed media element to the novel, with an exchange of beautiful texts and emails.
 Henry’s letter writing was a beautiful part of the novel and I am a little annoyed at myself for being so consumed with reading that I didn’t note down or tab all the parts I loved.
 But, I will definitely tab this book when I reread it.